 The Research Exchange Group on Autism is open to the public; the presentations hosted by this group will be of interest to people with Autism Spectrum Disorder (ASD) and their families/caregivers as well as to the research community.
 The Research Exchange Group on Autism meets regularly to discuss research, review funding opportunities and collaborate on research projects.
 The group also provides a forum where students, researchers, policy makers and the general public can meet to discuss issues related to autism.
 The Research Exchange Group on Autism was founded in partnership with the Autism Research Committee.

-- Andreae Callanan is autistic, is a writer and doctoral student in English literature at Memorial University, and is a Pierre Trudeau Foundation and Vanier scholar whose Ph.D. research includes poetry and autism, lived experience of autism and autism memoir, among other areas of exploration into the world of neurodversity.
+- Dr. Andreae Callanan is autistic, is a writer, and attained her Ph.D. in 2023 Ph.D. in English literature at Memorial University.
+Her research includes poetry and autism, lived experience of autism and autism memoir, among other areas of exploration into the world of neurodversity.

 - Rachel Hogan is a Navigator at the Autism Society Newfoundland & Labrador